-PROGRAMME AIMS AND LEARNING OUTCOMES FOR MSC COURSES OF STUDY AT ASIAN AND MIDDLE EASTERN STUDIES
+PROGRAMME AIMS AND LEARNING OUTCOMES FOR MST COURSES OF STUDY AT ASIAN AND MIDDLE EASTERN STUDIES

-The MSc degree is awarded after a course of directed study leading to an examination.
+The MSt degree is awarded after a course of directed study leading to an examination.
 The course normally lasts one year.
 It is thus suitable both for students who have no more than one year available for study and for those who require a year of preliminary training in a subject before proceeding to research.
-The MSc. is at the FHEQ level 7.
+A general MSt. in Asian and Middle Eastern Studies is awarded to those students who have undergone training in a subject for which no specific MSt. is available.
+The MSt. is at the FHEQ level 7.

-The MSc is available in the following subjects:
+The MSt is available in the following subjects: